andreaaazo/chatgpt-prompts/README.md

 - CONCURRENCY SAFETY: Explicitly handle locking strategy (e.g., check `version` on update or use `tx.Lock()`).
 - SECURE CONFIG: Show how secrets are loaded (e.g., `Config.LoadFromVault()` stub).
 - QUALITY CONFIG: Include the Linter/Static Analysis configuration file (e.g., `.golangci.yml`).
+- ARCHITECTURE LOG: Create an `ARCHITECTURE.md` file summarizing the System Boundary, C4 Context, and key Trade-offs (e.g., "Why we chose Eventual Consistency for Notifications").
 PHASE 3: THE TOKEN CONTINUITY PROTOCOL
 If hitting the limit:
 1. Stop at a logical break.